SolidZORO/next-plugin-antd-less/README.md

     return config;
   },

+  // ONLY for Next.js 10, if you use Next.js 11, delete this block
   future: {
-    // if you use webpack5
     webpack5: true,
   },
 });